SiliconLabs/gecko_sdk/protocol/z-wave/ZAF/doc/content/how-to-implement-a-new-command-class.md

 # How to implement a new command class

+## General informations

+An essential feature of the ZAF is the communication through Command Classes.
+For this purpose, each of the Command Classes has a C module where incoming commands are handled, and outgoing commands are transmitted.

 Command classes can have a controlling role and a supporting role.
 An application typically uses one of the roles.
 For instance, an LED bulb supports Color Switch CC, but it doesn't control Color Switch CC.
 The controlling role of Color Switch CC would be suited for a Z-Wave gateway as